If you’ve ever actively tried to lose weight, you know how important it is to track your progress.

 The app also allows you to choose how often you receive motivation notifications designed to help you achieve your goals: every meal, once a day, once a week or not at all.

-Best for Motivation
+Best for Reminders

 Free Features: Barcode scanner, calorie counter, exercise log, food diary, goal setting, in-app challenges, in-app rewards, reminders